Assistance is available to anyone involved with a report or complaint.

 Supportive measures may include, but are not limited to:

 - Referral to counseling, medical, advocacy, and/or other health services

-- Referral to the Employee Assistance Program (for employees)
+- Referral to the Employee Assistance Program (for faculty and staff employees)

-- Mutual restrictions on contact between parties (see No Contact Directives, below)
+- Mutual restrictions on contact between parties (No Contact Directives)

 - Advocating to faculty for adjustments to academic deadlines, course schedules, etc.

 - Education to the community or community subgroup